 University of North Texas Disciplinary Hearings

 Getting busted for something while you are a student at UNT is bad enough.
 In addition to picking up a criminal charge, however, you have also just committed a violation of UNT’s Code of Conduct.
-The school will hold a disciplinary hearing to determine issues such as:
+The school will hold a disciplinary hearing to determine issues such as: suspension or expulsion; whether the offense will appear on your permanent transcript or record; whether or not you may study abroad or continue involvement in university programs; and whether or not you may continue to live on campus.

-Can your Code of Conduct statement be used against you in your criminal charge?
-What can–or should–you say in the statement?
-Can you appeal the sanction UNT imposes?
-Can you invoke your Fifth Amendment right to refuse to make incriminating statements at the hearing?
 These issues are complicated, and you need a lawyer to advocate for you and protect you at disciplinary hearings.
 Title IX violations (sexual assault, sexual harassment, etc.) are particularly complex, and require a lawyer with an in-depth knowledge of, and who is well-versed in handling, such allegations.
-I have attended these hearings for years, and have successfully defended many UNT students.
-If you have received a “Notice of Complaint” from UNT, call today (940) 323-9308.
+I have handled multiple Title IX investigations for students at the University of North Texas; and have represented students at dozens of Code of Conduct hearings for non-Title IX issues.